The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: Introduction

 We now briefly describe the stratification on the set-theoretic level.
 It is known (and we will also prove) that every $G$-bundle on $X$ possesses a unique \textit{canonical reduction} to a unique parabolic subgroup $P$ of $G$, i.e., a reduction to $P$ such that its corresponding Levi bundle is semistable and such that its coweight degree~$\lambdach_P$ enjoys a certain regularity property.
 To describe the strata, we associate to any given $G$-bundle the pair $(P,\lambdach_P)$ obtained from its canonical reduction.
 Then on the level of $k$-points the strata are precisely those loci in $\Bun_G$ on which the pair $(P, \lambdach_P)$ remains constant.
 The open strata together comprise the locus of semistable $G$-bundles.

 In the case $G = \GL_n$ the idea of stratifying the moduli stack of vector bundles by loci of instability is due to G. Harder and M. S. Narasimhan.
 It was carried out set-theoretically by Harder and Narasimhan in \cite{HarderNarasimhan} and scheme-theoretically by S. Shatz in \cite{Shatz}.
+The study in the context of the geometric Langlands program and in the language of stacks was initiated by G.~Laumon in \cite{Laumon Eisenstein}.
 The case of a general reductive group~$G$ in arbitrary characteristic has been considered by K. A. Behrend in his thesis \cite{Behrend thesis}, although the parts containing the stratification results obtained by his methods seem to remain unpublished.
-Our approach to stratifying $\Bun_G$ is however quite different, as will be explained in the next section.
+Our approach to stratifying $\Bun_G$ is however quite different, as will be explained in the next sections in more detail.
+One the one hand, our use of Drinfeld's compactifications $\bBun_P$ greatly simplifies the construction of the strata and the analysis of their geometry.
+On the other hand, our approach to the canonical reduction uses only basic algebraic geometry and representation theory and avoids any involved combinatorics; we also introduce and use throughout the article a novel notion of \textit{slope} for principal bundles which allows for natural formulations of all our reduction-theoretic definitions, statements, and proofs.

 \ssec{Main results}

 \sssec{Results about the canonical reduction} To establish the stratification on the set-theoretic level, we give a direct and -- to our knowledge -- new proof of the existence and uniqueness of the canonical reduction in arbitrary characteristic.
 Recall that in the case $G = \GL_n$ the canonical reduction reduces to the Harder-Narasimhan filtration of a vector bundle, as defined by Harder and Narasimhan in \cite{HarderNarasimhan}.
 For a general reductive group $G$ in characteristic~$0$, the existence and uniqueness of the canonical reduction were proven by A.~Ramanathan (\cite{Ramanathan1}, \cite{Ramanathan2}).